cvat-ai/cvat/site/content/en/docs/api_sdk/sdk/lowlevel-api.md

 #### Sending data

-By default, requests use the `application/json` content type.
-However, it's not possible or inefficient to send binary data in this encoding.
+By default, requests use the `application/json` content type, which is a text type.
+However, it's inefficient to send binary data in this encoding, and the data passed won't be converted automatically.
 If you need to send files or other binary data, please specify `_content_type="multipart/form-data"` in the request parameters:

 Example: